Karowei Dorgu

-Woyin Karowei Dorgu (born June 1958) is a Nigerian-born Church of England bishop and former medical doctor.
-He has been the Bishop of Woolwich, an area bishop in the Diocese of Southwark, since his consecration on 17 March 2017.
+Woyin Karowei Dorgu (27 June 1958 – 8 September 2023) was a Nigerian-born Church of England bishop and medical doctor.
+He was the Bishop of Woolwich, an area bishop in the Diocese of Southwark from his consecration on 17 March 2017 until his death.

 Early life and education

-Dorgu was born in June 1958 in Burutu, Nigeria.
+Dorgu was born on 27 June 1958 in Burutu, Nigeria.
+He was the 11th of 12 children born to George Kpunakpu Dorgu, a civil servant and Anglican lay reader, and Matilda Elizabeth (née Torru), a church warden.
 From 1979 to 1985, he studied at the College of Medicine, University of Lagos, graduating with Bachelor of Medicine, Bachelor of Surgery (MBBS) degrees.
 He then worked as a general practitioner (GP).

 In 1987, Dorgu moved to the United Kingdom.
 From 1990 to 1993, he studied theology at the London Bible College, an evangelical theological college in Northwood, Greater London.
 He completed a Diploma in Evangelism in 1991, a Diploma in Pastoral Studies in 1993, and graduated with a Bachelor of Arts (BA) degree in 1993.
 In 1993, he entered Oak Hill College, a Conservative Evangelical theological college, to train for ordained ministry.
 He left after two years to be ordained in the Church of England.

 Ordained ministry

 Dorgu was ordained in the Church of England as a deacon, by David Hope, Bishop of London, on 1 July 1995 at St Paul's Cathedral; and as a priest in 1996.
 From 1995 to 1998, he served his curacy at St Mark's Church, Tollington Park, Islington in the Diocese of London.
-He then joined St John the Evangelist Church, Upper Holloway; he served as an assistant curate/associate vicar from 1998 to 2000, team vicar from 2000 to 2012, and was the Vicar (incumbent) from 2012.
+He then joined St. John the Evangelist Church, Upper Holloway; he served as an assistant curate/associate vicar from 1998 to 2000, team vicar from 2000 to 2012, and was the Vicar (incumbent) from 2012.
 On 6 March 2016, he was additionally made a prebendary of St Paul's Cathedral.

 Episcopal ministry

 On 20 December 2016, Dorgu was announced as the next Bishop of Woolwich, a suffragan and area bishop in the Diocese of Southwark.
 He was consecrated a bishop by Justin Welby, the Archbishop of Canterbury, during service at Southwark Cathedral on 17 March 2017.
-At the end of the service, John Sentamu, the Archbishop of York, gifted Dorgu a mitre; this mitre had been given to Sentamu by Wilfred Wood, the first black bishop in the Church of England and a former bishop of the Diocese of Southwark.
-As such, Dorgu became the first ever Nigerian bishop in the Church of England, and the only black bishop to be consecrated in the Church of England since Sentamu in 1996.
+As such, Dorgu became the first ever Nigerian bishop in the Church of England, and the first black person to be consecrated a bishop in the Church of England since John Sentamu in 1996.
+At the end of the service, Sentamu, now the Archbishop of York, gifted Dorgu a mitre; this mitre had turn been given to Sentamu by Wilfred Wood, the first black bishop in the Church of England and a former bishop of the Diocese of Southwark.